wizeline/tf-aws-ecr-repository/README.md

 ### Create an ECR Repository + Scanning + SNS Topic + Notifications

-Even though this module allows you to crete an SNS topic among the ECR repo, we highly recommend you to manage the SNS infrastructure separately in order to have reusability and cleaner code.
+Even though this module allows you to create an SNS topic among the ECR repo, we highly recommend you to manage the SNS infrastructure separately in order to have reusability and cleaner code.
 But for those special cases, the example below will show you how to also create the SNS topic and related resources.

 ```terraform
 module "example" {